 They tried easing into more sophisticated folk/rock and mildly psychedelic sounds as the decade wore on, especially on their albums, which contain quite a few overlooked highlights.

-Harold 'Allan' Clarke and Graham Nash had been friends since childhood in Manchester and formed the nucleus of The Hollies in the early 60s with bassist Eric Haydock.
+Harold ‘Allan’ Clarke and Graham Nash had been friends since childhood in Manchester and had performed together musically as The Two Teens and ‘Ricky and Dane’.
+They formed the nucleus of The Hollies in the early 60s with bassist Eric Haydock while they were playing in a local group called The Deltas.

-Guitarist Vic Steele left before the first session to be replaced by 17-year-old Tony Hicks.
+Guitarist Vic Steele left before their first EMI recording session to be replaced by 17-year-old Tony Hicks.
 Drummer Don Rathbone also only lasted for a couple of singles before being replaced by Bobby Elliott, who had played with Hicks in his pre-Hollies group, The Dolphins.

 The lineup changes were most fortuitous as Hicks contributed a lot to the group with his guitar work and songwriting, and Elliott was one of the very finest drummers in all of British pop/rock.